Bit-Quill/opensearch-project-sql/docs/dev/sql-nested-function-where-clause.md

 OpenSearchIndexScanQueryBuilder-->>-TableScanPushDown:LogicalPlan
 ```

-### 2.?
-Syntax Option 1 Object Tree
+### 2.2 Syntax Option 1 Object Tree to DSL
-The following example illustrates the object tree that is built from the input example query.
+The following example illustrates the object tree that is built from the example query.
 This query's object tree will impact the structure of the DSL to be pushed to OpenSearch.

 Example Query: `SELECT *  FROM nested_objects WHERE nested(message, message.info = 'a' OR message.info = 'b' AND message.dayOfWeek > 4);`